orbs-network/orbs-spec/behaviors/services/state-storage.md

 * If requested block height is in the past and beyond the snapshot history, fail.

 #### Return the values
-* If requested contract name does not exist in storage, fail.
+* If requested contract name does not exist in storage return an empty byte array. (implies null value / integer `0` value)
 * Otherwise, respond with the values from the state store.
 * For any requested key not stored return an empty byte array. (implies null value / integer `0` value)